CESNET/ipfixcol2/README.md

 # Setup

 You do not need to install any dependencies.
-To run the app open `index.html` file in your browser.
+To run the app, create a local server and access `index.html` file in a browser.
+Otherwise, the browser may block the download of scripts due to security reasons.

+E.g. use *Live server* extension for Visual Studio Code.
+Set the folder with `index.html` file as your working directory, start *Live server* and then go to `http://localhost:5500/`.

 > **Note**: Internet Explorer is not supported.